 TimeUnit = 'w')

-## Flight curves are in the "pheno" data.table located within the ts_flight_curve result that is a list
+## Flight curves are in the "pheno" data.table located within the ts_flight_curve result is a list

 str(ts_flight_curve$pheno)